Scotland during the Roman Empire: Antonine period (138–161)

 It was possibly after the defences of the Antonine Wall were finished that Urbicus turned his attention upon the fourth lowland Scottish tribe, the Novantae who inhabited the Dumfries and Galloway peninsula.
 The main lowland tribes, sandwiched as they were between Hadrian's Wall of stone to the south and the new turf wall to the north, later formed a confederation against Roman rule, collectively known as the Maeatae.
 The Antonine Wall had a variety of purposes.
 It provided a defensive line against the Caledonians.
 It cut off the Maeatae from their Caledonian allies and created a buffer zone north of Hadrian's Wall.
 It also facilitated troop movements between east and west, but its main purpose may not have been primarily military.
 It enabled Rome to control and tax trade and may have prevented potentially disloyal new subjects of Roman rule from communicating with their independent brethren to the north and coordinating revolts.
 Urbicus achieved an impressive series of military successes, but like Agricola's they were short-lived.
 Having taken twelve years to build, the wall was overrun and abandoned soon after AD 160.

 The destruction of some of the southern brochs may date to the Antonine advance, the hypothesis being that whether or not they had previously been symbols of Roman patronage they had now outlived their usefulness from a Roman point of view.

 In 1984, a candidate for a Roman fort was identified by aerial photography at Easter Galcantray, southwest of Cawdor.
 The site was excavated between 1984 and 1988 and several features were identified which are supportive of this classification.
 If confirmed, it would be one of the most northerly known Roman forts in the British Isles.

 The possibility that the legions reached further north in Scotland is suggested by discoveries in Easter Ross.
 The sites of temporary camps have been proposed at Portmahomack in 1949, although this has not been confirmed.
-In 1991 an investigation of Tarradale on the Black Isle near the Beauly Firth concluded that "the site appears to conform to the morphology of a Roman camp or fort."
+In 1991 an investigation of Tarradale on the Black Isle near the Beauly Firth concluded "the site appears to conform to the morphology of a Roman camp or fort".